Before the start of a game, the Manager/Coach of the home team must provide:

 a.
 Compensation; each team paying half of the total fee (see Table of Fees and Fines in Appendix A).

 c.
 Ineligible and/or absent players must have a line drawn through their name.
 Players serving a suspension must be listed in the “Suspended Player” section.
-Their suspension shall not be considered as having been served until their name has been entered in the “Suspended Player” section of the Game Report Form for the applicable number of games the rules prescribe.
-Once the office has received the Referee Report, the names of suspended players will not show up printed on the Game Report Form until the fine for the suspension has been paid Michigan United Soccer League Rules & Regulations
+Their suspension shall not be considered as having been served until their name has been entered in the “Suspended Player” section of the Game Card Form for the applicable number of games the rules prescribe.
+Once the office has received the Referee Report, the names of suspended players will not show up printed on the Game Card Form until the fine for the suspension has been paid Michigan United Soccer League Rules & Regulations

 d.
 The MUSL pass cards of his/her players.
 (The referee will return the pass cards to the manager/coach at the end of the game, except those of players sent off, which shall be sent to the MUSL PO Box together with the referee’s game report).
 A government issued State ID or Driver License may be used in place of a player pass card that has not yet been issued see (f) below.